Researchers look into Lake Superior algae bloom

 - Red tide algae's deadly trail of marine animals has triggered a state of emergency in Florida

+Researchers aren’t certain why Lake Superior is suddenly experiencing such algae blooms, but they believe they’re connected to several major storms in the region that have occurred since 2012.
+The storms carry into the lake large amounts of sediment, which contains nutrients that feed algae growth.

+Scientists expect to see more blooms in the lake because of the increased water temperature and frequency of severe rainstorms in the Upper Midwest, an effect of climate change.

+Sterner stressed that the blooms that have occurred so far have had minimal impact on the lake’s water quality.
 Researchers expect to know by the end of the week whether the bloom was toxic.

 Information from: Minnesota Public Radio News, http://www.mprnews.org